Updated 19 December 2024

 We will also cover the pros and cons of using plastic-based backing boards later on.

 During the picture framing process, the board is measured, cut, fastened to the back of the frame with framers points and then sealed with framers tape .
-Backing boards should allow for airflow, letting the artwork expand and contract throughout the day.
+Backing boards should allow for airflow, letting the artwork expand and contract as temperature and humidity vary throughout the day.

 Differences between matboard and backing boards